 Skip to contents

-The tidyllm package aims to implement some API-specific functionality beyond the main features that are available on all APIs.
-With the Google Gemini API, you can now upload files directly, supporting a range of formats, including video and audio.
-You can use uploaded files in the context of your messages through the .fileid-argument in gemini_chat().
-This feature opens up a world of possibilities for interactive data analysis and communication.
+The tidyllm package implements some API-specific functionality beyond the core features available across all providers.
+With the Google Gemini API, you can upload files directly, supporting a range of formats including video and audio.
+Uploaded files can be referenced in messages via the .fileid argument in chat(gemini()), opening up multimodal workflows that go well beyond standard text and image support.

-We’ll explore how to leverage this functionality by uploading The Thinking Machine, an interesting 1960s TV segment on AI , and interact with Gemini using this file as context:
+We explore this functionality by uploading The Thinking Machine, a 1960s TV segment on AI, and interacting with Gemini using the file as context:

 library(tidyverse)